spencertiberi/cs50ap/syllabus/index.md

 ## Contact

+(617)484-4410 ext.
+273 <br>
 [tiberi@belmonthill.org](mailto:tiberi@belmonthill.org)

 ## Location and Time

 CS50 AP will meet four days a week in the Amon-Meyer Science Center in **Room S-2** (lower level) during **B block** and in **Room S-5** (lower level) during **F block**.

+## Extra Help

+I'm available for help on many X blocks, and right after the last class of the day.
+However, feel free to reach out to me to schedule time.

 ## Relationship between CS50 AP and College Board